Optimize Customer Experience to Boost Sales

 Optimize Customer Experience for Offline Shopping

 Our experience comes from our senses.
-Our 5 major senses interact with other and influence each other.
+Our 5 major senses interact with each other and influence each other.
 What we feel, see, smell, touch and taste can unconsciously influence our decisions and judgments.
 For example, many supermarkets have an in-store bakery.
-The bakery releases aromas that makes shoppers hungry.
+The bakery releases aromas that make shoppers hungry.
 Hungry shoppers buy more.
 A research study found that the background music in a wine store could influence shoppers’ purchases.
 Compared to pop music, classical music makes shoppers buy more expensive wines.

 By understanding how our senses influence our unconscious decisions, Neuromarketing helps businesses create better customer experiences.
 Better experiences increase sales.

 Consumers are bombarded with advertisements everyday, everywhere.
 They’re skeptical and often suspicious.
 That’s why subtlety and finesse are so important to creating a better experience for customers online and offline.
 Brute force techniques interfere with a positive user experience and can trigger negative decisions.
 That’s why just applying a few Neuromarketing tips often backfires.
 It takes expertise and experience to weave decision triggers seamlessly into the whole customer experience.